cloudarena/slate/source/includes/_realtime.md

       }
     }

-> The response on your side must be:

-'ok'

 ```
+> The response on your side must be 'ok' text:

 Real-time push reservations provide your application with instant notifications of new/updated reservations as
 they are received by HotelRunner.